sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-winre-recoveryagent-win7-microsoft-windows-winre-recoveryagent.md

 # Microsoft-Windows-WinRE-RecoveryAgent

-The Microsoft-Windows-WinRE-RecoveryAgent component manages settings related to Windows® Recovery Environment (Windows RE).
+The Microsoft-Windows-WinRE-RecoveryAgent component manages settings related to Windows Recovery Environment (Windows RE).

 ## In This Section